mishaelaaa/CoolPrintf/README.md

 # CoolPrintf
 New realization of the printf function.

->**Before the arrows, the new function is located,coolPrintf and on the right - is the original printf function.**
+>**Before the arrows, the new function is located,coolPrintf, and on the right - is the original printf function.**